digital-archives/HISTGA1011/slides/week_01_slide_deck.md

 My name is Mary Kidd.
 My pronouns are she/her.
 You can call me Mary in class, over email, or anywhere else.

-I work at the New York Public Library as the Systems and Operations Manager in the Preservation and Collections Processing Department.
+I work at Yale University in their Information Technology (IT) Department, as their Technical Lead for Archival Systems.
+I just started 2 months ago!

 I also consult on and have led various digital preservation projects.

 My email: [mary.kidd@nyu.edu](mailto:mary.kidd@nyu.edu)